ggreen/khem/README.md

 This document provides an introduction to [Pivotal GemFire](https://pivotal.io/pivotal-gemfire)'s [Pivotal Cloud Cache](https://docs.pivotal.io/p-cloud-cache/1-0/index.html)(PCC) implementation within Pivotal Cloud Foundry (PCF).

 This document outlines how application can store some objects in a cache.
-It can allow users to build information knowledge managed in these object.

 The [KHEM](https://khemapp.pcfbeta.io/) demo application is based on a pharma life-science based use case.
+It can allow users
+to build information knowledge managed in objects.
 The objects, in this case, are molecules.
 The molecule object attributes will be populated using a web-based scientific molecule editor called JSDraw.

 ![app](https://github.com/ggreen/khem/blob/master/docs/app.png )

-A user can store molecule attributes in the cache.
+In this example, a user can store molecule attributes in the cache.
 The molecule object has attributes such as:

 ![molecule](https://github.com/ggreen/khem/blob/master/docs/molecule.png)